 You can do this when selecting the Jira plugin during a workflow building session or by creating the connection independently by choosing Plugins & Tools from the Settings tab on the left menu.
 On the Plugins & Tools page, select the Connections tab and click Add Connection in the upper-right corner.

 At this point, it’s time to configure your Jira credentials and server information which is necessary for InsightConnect to automate your processes with Jira.
-In the API Key field, create a credential and paste in the Jira API token that you copied earlier.
-In addition, add the URL of the Jira software to orchestrate and the user email address.

 Save the connection, and the connection test will attempt to authenticate to the Jira server.
 A blue circle on the Connection tile indicates that the Connection test is in progress.